awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 This section is relevant to retrieving usernames within jobs\.

-Due to a known [bug in Slurm](https://bugs.schedmd.com/show_bug.cgi?id=13385), the username retrieved within a job process can be "`nobody`" if you run a job without `srun`\.
+Due to a known [bug in Slurm](https://bugs.schedmd.com/show_bug.cgi?id=13385), the username retrieved within a job process may be "`nobody`" if you run a job without `srun`\.

 For example, if you run the command `sbatch --wrap 'srun id'` as a directory user, the correct username is returned\.
-However, if you run the `sbatch --wrap 'id'` as a directory user, "`nobody`" can be returned as username\.
+However, if you run the `sbatch --wrap 'id'` as a directory user, "`nobody`" may be returned as username\.

 You can use the following workarounds\.